cedaniel200/example-of-Screenplay-Rest-and-SOAP/README.md

-# rest-api---screenplay
+# rest-api-screenplay
-Project where the used of the serenity screenplay pattern with cucumber, gradle and rest assured for testing rest API
+Project where the used of the serenity screenplay pattern with cucumber and gradle for testing rest API.

+For this automation the services exposed by <https://www.reqres.in/> are used.